Department of Public Works

 What to Expect When City Facilities Open

-- Masks are not required for both the public and staff but are strongly encouraged.
+- Masks are not required for the staff or the public but are strongly encouraged.

 - Staff will continue frequent cleaning procedures, especially for high-touch surface areas such as service counters.